spacekookie/website/content/blog/115_git_mail.md

 patches is so interlinked.
 While you are using different clients to send patches and replying to feedback, the code that you send is still available in your e-mail client.
-So it's easy to reply to both feedback, while coping parts of a patch for reference.
+So it's easy to reply to both feedback, while copying parts of a patch for reference.

-It's important here to send e-mail as plain text, because otherwise it might cause for people to reply to.
+It's important here to send e-mail as plain text, because otherwise it might cause problems for people to reply to.
 There's a great website that helps you make sure your e-mail client can and is configured to use plain text: [useplaintext.email].

 [useplaintext.email]: https://useplaintext.email/